BEACHES NEAR MANILA

 With more than 7,107 islands to choose from, one can never run out of beach plans here in the Philippines.
 But since most of us adventure seekers can only explore the country on weekends, we made a list for those who want to get lost but only have two days.
-Here’s a list of nine beaches you can visit on weekends without spending too much.
+Here’s a list of nine beaches near manila you can visit on weekends without spending too much.

 The most popular destination in the province of Aurora has long been the surfing town of Baler.
 Being a coastal province, we got curious what’s beyond the famous Baler and what other beaches the province has to offer.
 We discovered a white sand paradise an hour away north of Baler: Dipaculao Beach.
 A complete opposite of Baler’s Sabang – white, empty and quiet. (also known as Dinadiawan Beach – named after Brgy.
 Dinadiawan in Dipaculao where it’s located) More about Dipaculao Beach here.